Ask Slashdot: Where Do Old Programmers Go? - Slashdot

 Re: (Score:2)

-I'm another one of those 60+ developers, and I have had no trouble remaining gainfully employed as a contractor.

-Some years ago I was a middle manager in a huge multinational.
-I hated management, in part because it's exhausting to do it well but mostly because I was far more interested in technical work.
-It was clear from where I sat, however, that the vast majority of companies are biased toward young (often right out of school) developers; they're cheap, typically have no family commitments, will work 24/7

-Old programmers don't die (Score:2, Funny)
+Old programmers don't die (Score:5, Funny)

 They just get commented out.